-While uploading a model to thingiverse, I noticed an ultra cute Cthulhu and had to print it immediately on the Makerbot at NYC Resistor.
+While uploading a model to thingiverse, I noticed an thing:17000 and had to print it immediately on the Makerbot at NYC Resistor.
 Then I had an idea that the same process that generates the gcode shells for the makerbot could be used to generate slices to be cut on the laser cutter.

 The first step was to resize the model slightly.
 Since the figurine is only a few cm high it would not have very much detail when "rendered" with 3mm thick acrylic.
 The easiest way that I knew to resize it was with ReplicatorG, which could then save the resized STL file.

 The next step is to use Skeinforge to slice the model.
 ReplicatorG includes a version of skeinforge, so invoke it from the command line:

 Select profile type "Cutting" and profile selection "Laser", craft "Chop" and set the slice thickness to the same as your acrylic.
 I used the thinnest we had in stock, 3mm clear.
 Click "Chop" and select the STL file saved from ReplicatorG -- for

 foo.stl this will produce

 If you open the SVG in Chrome there is a fancy GUI that lets you walk through the slices as if they were a CAT scan or MRI.
 But when you open the SVG in Inkscape it will be somewhat different: a very long vertical set of layers.

 This column of slices will need to be re-arranged into a grid that will fit on the laser bed.
 I wrote a short script to write out a SVG file with bounding boxes for each layer and then group the boxes to the layers and re-arranged them into the grid shown above.
 Be sure to add an alignment shaft so that the layers can be secured together and a label on each layer so that you can recognize it while assembling.
 If you want to make the negative space model as well, add an additional alignment hole in the outer portion of the slices, too.